Joyce Jeffreys: Business

-After her mother's death, Joyce lived with her cousin, Sir Thomas, from 1617 to 1625 until his death, which was a significant time for her moneylending career.
+After her mother's death, Joyce lived with her cousin, Sir Thomas Coningsby at Hampton Court near Leominster, from 1617 to 1625 until his death, as a "perpetual companion" for his wife Philippa Coningsby.
+This was a significant time for her moneylending career.
 The years of living with him exposed her to even more influential people to add to her social circle and no doubt improved her education.
 Sir Thomas left Joyce £10 a year from rent on rural property he owned as well as his late wife's linen.
 After Sir Thomas's death, Joyce lived on her own, and the education and connections she gained from living with him directly helped her moneylending business with both skills and networks to clients.
 She gained a network of people from the counties of Herefordshire, Worcestershire, Shropshire, and Breconshire through her cousin.
 After Sir Thomas's death Joyce moved to Hereford.
 We know she began lending there because in 1634 she went to mayor's court to sue for a debt owed to her.
 Moneylending was not an uncommon trade for a single woman and was many women's primary source of income.
 Joyce made £5,890 out on loan in 1639, which was probably her most profitable year.
 Her only account was a diary of her business transactions with personal notes that dated from 1638 to 1649.
 These showed her to be a detailed and thorough person.